Pointwise convergence of noncommutative Fourier series: Noncommutative Hilbert space valued Lp -spaces and square function estimates

 \begin{prop} Assume that for all $t \in \bR_+$, the operator $S_t$ satisfies Rota's dilation property.
 Then for all $1<p<2$ and $x\in L_p(\mathcal M)$ we have

 where the infimum runs over all $x_c, x_r\in L_p(\cM)$ such that $x=x_c+x_r$, and $c>0$ is an absolute constant. \end{prop}

-\begin{remark} When the underlying von Neumann algebra is commutative, it is known from Stein \cite{stein70booktopics} that the optimal order here is $(p-1)^{-1}$.
-In the noncommutative case, the order $(p-1)^{-6}$ is not optimal; after we finished the preliminary version of this paper, the result has been improved in a recent preprint \cite{xuzhang21inprogress}.
+\begin{remark} The order $(p-1)^{-6}$ stated in the above theorem is not optimal; after we finished the preliminary version of this paper, the result has been improved in the recent preprints \cite{xu21holomorphic,xuzhang21inprogress}.
 However, this order $(p-1)^{-6}$ is sufficient for our purpose in the sequel. \end{remark}

 Our study of the semigroup $( P_t )_t$ is based on the analysis of the ergodic averages as follows:

 We will need the following claim. \begin{lemma} For any $y\in L_p(\cM)$,

 where $c>0$ is an absolute constant.
 The inequality remains true if we replace the norm of $L_p(L^{c}_2(\frac{dt}{t}))$ by $L_p(L^r_2(\frac{dt}{t}))$ or $L_p(L^{cr}_2(\frac{dt}{t}))$. \end{lemma} \begin{proof} This claim is well known to experts.
 We only give a sketch of its arguments.
 Set $\varphi(s)=\frac{1}{2\sqrt{\pi}}\frac{e^{-1/4s}}{s^{3/2}}$.
 Using integration by parts we have